-44. If your account is inactive for more than 1 month or disconnected and You have not ported the associated phone number(s), We may (at our sole discretion) reallocate any VoIP/RBI Voice associated with Your account.
+44. If Your account is inactive for more than 1 month or disconnected and You have not ported the associated phone number(s), We may reallocate any VoIP/RBI Voice associated with Your account.

-While we recommend that You enable cookies on Your browsers in order to enjoy all the features of Our website, the decision remains in the hands of the individual.
+52. While We recommend that You enable cookies on Your browsers in order to enjoy all the features of Our website, the decision remains in the hands of the individual.
 Most browsers allow You to control management of cookies.
-This will be different depending on each user’s PC – refer to Your browser help menu for further information.
+This will be different depending on each user’s computer – refer to Your browser help menu for further information.

 Fees in this schedule are subject to change.
 For latest information check Our Website.
 All pricing is inclusive of GST.

-All Your invoices and statements from Us are emailed to your Primary Email Address and are accessible in Our online customer portal.
-If You wish to be sent paper copies of invoices, statements or these Terms of Services, a admin, posting and printing fee of $8.50 per invoice/statement/Terms of service copy applies.
+All Your invoices from Us are emailed to Your Primary Email Address and are accessible in Our online customer portal.
+If You wish to be sent paper copies of invoices, statements or these Terms of Services, an admin, posting and printing fee of $8.50 per invoice/statement/Terms of Service copy applies.

-When You choose to pay Your bill automatically by direct debit, but your account has insufficient funds in it when your direct debit is drawn, your bank may dishonour the payment.
+When You pay Your bill automatically by direct debit, but Your account has insufficient funds in it when Your direct debit is drawn, Your bank may dishonour the payment.

-In this event, a dishonour fee of $25 may apply to your account with Us.
+In this event, a dishonour fee of up to $25 may apply to Your account with Us to cover fees imposed by Your bank on Us.